All Episodes

 Anyway, let's take a call or two.

-Let's go to Matt in uh Florida.
+Let's go to Matt in Florida.

-Hey, Matt, welcome to Sean Hannity show.
+Hey, Matt, welcome to Sean Hannity Show.

 Hello, sir.

-Uh just a little note about the wall.
+Just a little note about the wall.

-If if a wall is good enough for the Pope, then how come it's not good enough for the United States?
+If a wall is good enough for the Pope, then how come it's not good enough for the United States?

 A wall is great.